ADHAVAN08-eng/Grid-Cybersecurity-A-Global-Real-Time-Imperative-for-the-Modern-Power-Landscape/README.md

 **2. The Evolving Global Threat Landscape**
 The power sector is one of the most frequently targeted industries globally due to its critical nature.
 Cyber threats are becoming more sophisticated, blending traditional IT attack vectors with methods specifically designed to disrupt industrial control systems (ICS) and OT environments.
-2.1 Key Threat Actors and Motivations:
-Nation-State Actors: Often highly resourced, these actors aim for espionage, sabotage, or geopolitical leverage.
+2.1 Key Threat Actors and Motivations:Nation-State Actors: Often highly resourced, these actors aim for espionage, sabotage, or geopolitical leverage.
 Their targets include critical national infrastructure for potential disruption during conflicts or to demonstrate capabilities.
-Examples include the cyberattacks on Ukraine's power grid.
-Cybercriminal Organizations: Primarily driven by financial gain, employing tactics like ransomware to extort utilities.
-The Colonial Pipeline incident in the U.S. (2021), though not directly a grid attack, highlighted the significant disruption ransomware can cause to critical energy infrastructure.
-Hacktivists: Motivated by ideological, political, or social causes, seeking to disrupt services or draw attention to their agenda.
+Examples include the cyberattacks on Ukraine's power grid.Cybercriminal Organizations: Primarily driven by financial gain, employing tactics like ransomware to extort utilities.
+The Colonial Pipeline incident in the U.S. (2021), though not directly a grid attack, highlighted the significant disruption ransomware can cause to critical energy infrastructure.Hacktivists: Motivated by ideological, political, or social causes, seeking to disrupt services or draw attention to their agenda.
 Insider Threats: Both malicious (e.g., disgruntled employees) and unintentional (e.g., human error, phishing victims) insiders can pose significant risks due to their privileged access.
 2.2 Common Attack Vectors and Techniques:
 Malware and Ransomware: Increasingly prevalent, these attacks encrypt system data or cripple operations, demanding ransom.
 Recent reports indicate a surge of over 40% in cyber incidents targeting smart grids in the past few years, with over 50% of global utilities reporting significant increases in cyberattacks on their infrastructure.